tamarshnirer/prometheus-alertmanager/README.md

   http://localhost:9093/

 ### 4. Testing the system
-- Stress the target machine with a stress test, plugin the number of vCPUs of the machine.
+- Stress the target machine with a stress test, and plug in the number of vCPUs of the machine.
 ```bash
 sudo stress --cpu 1 -v --timeout 300s
 ```